freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-180-rational-zeros-of-a-function-of-three-variables/index.md

 ---
-title: Problem 180: Rational zeros of a function of three variables
+title: Rational zeros of a function of three variables
 ---
 ## Problem 180: Rational zeros of a function of three variables